These easy, quick, and nourishing oat flour pancakes are the perfect way to start any day!

 - 1/3 cup milk + a few extra tbsp

 - 1 cup quick oats

 - 1 tbsp sugar

 - 1 egg

-- In a small bowl combine vinegar and milk, set aside for ~5 minutes.
+- In a small bowl combine vinegar and 1/3 cup milk, set aside for ~5 minutes.

-- Put oats in a blender and blend on high until oats are a fine powder. ~3 minutes.
+- Put oats in a blender or food processor and blend on high until oats are a fine powder. ~3 minutes.

 - Next, add sugar and baking powder.
 Pulse to combine.

 - Add in your homemade buttermilk, vanilla, and egg, blend until combined, scraping down sides if needed.
-Add milks 1 tbsp at a time if batter is too thick.
+Add milk 1 tbsp at a time if batter is too thick.